Definition of Affiliate marketing

 This partnership leverages the authority and expertise of both brands in their respective fields to provide consumers with a comprehensive fitness experience.
 By partnering with a well-known and respected fitness app, Adidas can demonstrate its expertise in fitness and health, and strengthen its brand authority in the health and wellness industry.

-Summary of key points psychology in Affiliate Marketing
+Summary of Key Points Psychology in Affiliate Marketing

 Affiliate marketing is a thrilling and dynamic field that requires a keen understanding of psychology to successfully influence purchasing decisions.
 By tapping into key psychological factors, such as social proof, scarcity, authority, reciprocity, emotional appeal, cognitive dissonance, and anchoring, marketers can effectively motivate and persuade their ideal prospects to take action.